chahatagarwal/Petition-System/README.md

 # Petition-System
-The main Objective of this system is to provide full interactive feature to its end users along with uploading feature of proof which helps to reach maximum support for a petition signed within less time.
+The main objective of the Petition System is to provide interactive feature to its end users along with uploading feature of multimedia as a proof which helps to reach maximum signed petition level within the stipulated time.